 - Limited POA: Provides specific, defined powers for a particular task or time frame.
 For example, authorizing someone to sell property in the principal’s absence.

 - Healthcare POA: Authorizes decision-making on medical treatment if the principal cannot communicate due to illness or injury.
-It’s crucial for ensuring the principal’s healthcare wishes are followed.
+It’s crucial to ensure the principal’s healthcare wishes are followed.

 These types cater to different needs and scenarios, requiring careful consideration when selecting the appropriate document.